The Complexity of HyperQPTL: HyperQPTL

-Now, we have $T \models \phi$ (in the semantics introduced in Subsection~\ref{subsec_hyperqptl_syse}) if and only if there are $T$-Skolem functions for all existentially quantified trace variables and $T$-Skolem functions for all existentially quantified propositional variables such that \begin{itemize} \item for every trace assignment~$\Pi_t$ whose domain contains all trace variables of $\psi$, that maps universally quantified variables to $T$, and that is consistent with the Skolem functions and \item for every propositional assignment~$\Pi_p$ whose domain contains all propositional variables in $\psi$, and that is consistent with the Skolem functions, \end{itemize} we have $\Pi_t, \Pi_p, 0 \models \psi$.
+Recall that we have fixed a $\hyqptl$ sentence~$\phi$.
+Let $\psi$ be the maximal quantifier-free subformula of $\phi$.
+Now, we have $T \models \phi$ (in the semantics from Subsection~\ref{subsec_hyperqptl_syse}) if and only if there are $T$-Skolem functions for all existentially quantified trace variables and for all existentially quantified propositional variables such that \begin{itemize} \item for every trace assignment~$\Pi_t$ whose domain contains all trace variables of $\psi$, that maps universally quantified variables to $T$, and that is consistent with the Skolem functions and \item for every propositional assignment~$\Pi_p$ whose domain contains all propositional variables in $\psi$, that maps universally quantified~$\propvar$ to traces over $\set{\propvar}$, and that is consistent with the Skolem functions, \end{itemize} we have $\Pi_t, \Pi_p, 0 \models \psi$.
 Thus, we have related the original semantics with the semantics using Skolem functions and propositional assignments.

 Finally, we need to witness the satisfaction of a quantifier-free formula by assignments~$\Pi_t$ and $\Pi_p$.
 Let $\Psi$ be the set of subformulas of $\psi$, which is the maximal quantifier-free subformula of $\phi$.
 Now, we define the expansion~$e_{\psi, \Pi_t, \Pi_p} \colon \Psi\times\nats \rightarrow \set{0,1}$ of $\psi$ with respect to a trace assignment~$\Pi_t$ and a propositional assignment~$\Pi_p$ via